 Thai companies with foreign participation and control in Thailand are often set up as majority Thai owned companies to be classified as Thai companies and not to be restricted by foreign ownership or foreign business restrictions.
 By using Thai nominee shareholders or proxies in the company foreigners circumvent foreign ownership and business restrictions and operate for foreigners prohibited and restricted business in Thailand.

-There is currently no clear definition of what exactly a Thai nominee shareholders is and as long as the Thai government will not implement a stricter enforcement of existing anti-nominee laws or on other grounds scrutinize a company structure these foreign controlled Thai companies can continue operating for foreigners prohibited or restricted businesses in Thailand.
+There is currently no clear definition of what constitutes a Thai nominee shareholders (see sample definition) and as long as the Thai government does not implement a stricter enforcement of existing anti-nominee laws these foreign controlled Thai companies can continue operating for foreigners prohibited or restricted businesses in Thailand.

-Note: certain business licenses (for example TAT tourist license) required for operating specific businesses could aditionally restrict foreign participation in a Thai company.
+Note: certain business licenses (for example TAT tourist license) required for operating specific businesses could additionally restrict foreign participation in a Thai company.
 A business licenses could require a majority Thai management (directors) in the limited company and could lower the allowed percentage of foreign shareholdings to 39% (foreigner definition under the Thailand Vessel Act).

 |Section 4 Foreign Business Act: "Foreigner" means:|

 |For the purpose of the definition, the shares of a limited company represented by share certificates that are issued to bearers shall be deemed as the shares of foreigners unless otherwise provided by ministerial regulations.|